Ivanka Trump Appears To Go Braless At United Nations General Assembly

-Ivanka Trump went through a rather awkward moment when she showed up to the United Nations General Assembly in New York City on Monday, September 23, and something was clearly missing from her outfit.
+Ivanka Trump went through a rather awkward moment when she showed up to the United Nations General Assembly in New York City on Monday, September 23, and something was reportedly missing from her outfit.

-Despite the fact that Donald Trump’s daughter looked very chic in her shirt and pencil skirt combo, Ivanka suffered somewhat of a wardrobe malfunction that she clearly did not predict.
-According to Hollywood Life, the 37-year-old smiled as she strutted down the General Assembly to watch her father give a speech, but she did not seem to realize that it was clear to all attendees that she wasn’t wearing anything underneath her long-sleeved blue blouse.
+Despite the fact that Donald Trump’s daughter looked very chic in her shirt and pencil skirt combo, Ivanka reportedly suffered somewhat of a wardrobe malfunction that she did not predict.
+According to Hollywood Life, the 37-year-old smiled as she strutted down the General Assembly to watch her father give a speech, but she may not have realized that it was clear to all attendees that she purportedly wasn’t wearing anything underneath her long-sleeved blue blouse.

 Her eye-popping ensemble most certainly attracted attention from those coming from all around the world, but Ivanka dealt with it like a professional and kept her chin up.
-Aside from her inconvenient fashion faux-pas, she stunned in a white pencil skirt that hugged her incredible figure and featured a 3D design of some pretty yellow roses.
+Aside from her potential fashion faux pas, she stunned in a white pencil skirt that hugged her incredible figure and featured a 3D design of some pretty yellow roses.

 She completed the look with a pair of vertiginous black pumps, as well as some silver hoop earrings and very subtle makeup.
-The White House adviser wore her signature light blonde locks in a classic straight bob with a center part.
+The White House adviser wore her signature light blond locks in a classic straight bob with a center part.
 As reported by HL, she had just returned from a weekend in Rome, where she attended her friend Misha Nonoo’s wedding.
 For the special occasion, she wore a few decidedly more striking outfits, including a vintage design dress that her mother Ivana first wore in 1991.

 View this post on Instagram